 The findings indicate that the overall level of 21st-century skills among learners is sometimes manifested (M = 4.31, SD = 0.47).
 This suggests that while learners demonstrate these essential skills in various situations, their application is not yet fully consistent across all contexts.

-In terms of learning and innovation skills, the results yielded a mean of 4.38 (SD = 0.46), interpreted as sometimes manifested.
-This implies that learners are able to demonstrate critical thinking, creativity, collaboration, and problem-solving skills in many instances.
-However, the score falling just below the “always manifested” threshold suggests that these competencies are still developing and may require more structured opportunities and reinforcement within the classroom setting.
+In terms of learning and innovation skills, the results yielded a mean of 4.38 (SD = 0.46), as indicating that these skills sometimes manifested.
+This implies that learners to demonstrate critical thinking, creativity, collaboration, and problem-solving skills in many instances.
+However, the score falling just below the “always manifested” threshold suggests that these competencies are still developing and may require more structured opportunities and reinforcement .
 The relatively low standard deviation indicates that learners’ responses are fairly consistent.

 For information, media, and technology skills, the computed mean is 4.12 (SD = 0.51), also described as sometimes manifested.
-This indicates that learners possess functional abilities in accessing, evaluating, and utilizing information and digital tools.
-However, the slightly lower mean compared to other domains suggests that learners may still face challenges in higher-order digital literacy skills, such as critical evaluation of online sources and responsible media use.
+This indicates that learners possess functional abilities to access, evaluate, and use information and digital tools.
+However, the slightly lower mean compared to other domains suggests that learners may still face challenges with higher-order digital literacy skills, such as critically evaluating online sources and using media responsibly.
 The higher standard deviation reflects some variability in learners’ competencies, possibly due to differences in access to technology and exposure to digital learning environments.

-Meanwhile, life skills obtained the highest mean score of 4.44 (SD = 0.43), interpreted as sometimes manifested.
+Meanwhile, life skills obtained the highest mean score of 4.44 (SD = 0.43), as indicating that they sometimes manifested.
 This finding indicates that learners frequently demonstrate adaptability, initiative, social skills, and responsibility in their daily activities.
 Although this domain ranks highest, it still falls short of being “always manifested,” suggesting the need for continuous development of learners’ personal and interpersonal competencies to prepare them for real-world challenges.

 Relationship Between Pedagogical Performance of Teachers and 21st Century Skills of Learners